Answer Block Shape

 stableCategory: content-structure · Methodology v4.5

-Does your page open with a direct, appropriately sized answer near the top?
+This signal measures one thing: does your page lead with a direct, right-sized answer near the top?

 Signal Source